Kephalaia Gnostika: Structure

 The Kephalia Gnostika has 6 books, each with 90 propositions (or "chapters").

 Manuscripts

 Although most, but not all, of the original Greek text has been lost, there is a Syriac manuscript in the British Museum that contains many clear Origenist theories which had been denounced at the Council of Constantinople in 553.
-This version is typically referred to as the Syriac S2 version.
+This version is typically referred to as the Syriac S2 version and was thought to be the only Syriac version until Antoine Guillaumont discovered another more complete and original Syriac version in the mid-1900s.

 The other Syriac version, known as the Syriac S1 version, had been expurgated, with the more obvious Origenist content censured.
 For instance, the original Kephalaia Gnostika contains content about cosmic restoration and reintegration of all things into God (apokatastasis).

 Translations

 There is a French translation and critical edition by Antoine Guillaumont (1958) and a more recent English translation by Ilaria L. E. Ramelli (2015).
 A Slovenian translation was published in 2015.

+In 2023, an English translation comparing text from different manuscripts (including the Syriac S2 and S1 manuscripts, as well as Greek fragments) was published by Robin Darling Young, Joel Kalvesmaki, Columba Stewart, Luke Dysinger, and Charles M. Stang in The Gnostic Trilogy.
+The volume also contains English translations of the Praktikos and Gnostikos.

-As the Kephalaia Gnostika is often difficult to interpret, scholars often rely on other writings such as Evagrius' lengthy Letter to Melania to help interpret the text.
+As the Kephalaia Gnostika is often difficult to interpret, scholars often rely on other writings such as Evagrius's lengthy Letter to Melania to help interpret the text.